citp/privacy-policy-historical/e/ez/ezy/ezydvd.com.au.md

-> *The following text is extracted and transformed from the ezydvd.com.au privacy policy that was archived on 2013-10-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131014194653id_/http%3A//www.ezydvd.com.au/info/PrivacyPolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ezydvd.com.au privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626004211id_/http%3A//www.ezydvd.com.au/info/PrivacyPolicy) for the most accurate reproduction.*

 # EzyDVD - Australia's first and largest online DVD and Blu-ray store

-At EzyDVD.com.au, we would like to assure you that we take your information and privacy very seriously.
-The following is a description of what we do and don't do with your details.
+At EzyDVD.com.au, we would like to assure you that we and our related companies take your information and privacy very seriously.
+EzyDVD will take all reasonable steps to protect user privacy, consistent with the Australian Privacy Principals.The EzyDVD website is operated and managed by Elan Media Partners Pty Limited (Elan) on behalf of EzyDVD.
+Elan will only collect and use your personal information for the purpose of managing and operating the website and as outlined below.
+Please click here to access Elan’s Privacy Policy.
+By continuing to use this website you agree that you have read and understood Elan’s Privacy Policy.
+Should you have any questions or queries in respect of their Privacy Policy please contact Elan directly at [info@elanmediapartners.com](mailto:info@elanmediapartners.com)

 **Information you provide us**